Home > Short-Term Health Insurance > District of Columbia Short-Term Health Insurance

 Explore other coverage options available in your state!

-Short-term plans limited to three months in DC, but no insurers offer these plans
+Short-term plans limited to three months in the District of Columbia, but no insurers offer these plans

 Frequently asked questions about short-term health insurance in Washington, DC